15 minutes. Try to do this practice once a month to sustain your feelings of trust and connection.

 How to Do It

-- Write down six positive qualities that are common to these people--qualities that they strongly embody.
+- Write down six positive qualities that are common to some or all of these people—qualities that they strongly demonstrate.

 - Write a brief description of that situation and the way you felt during it.

 Most of us want to be kind and caring, but that can be easier said than done, especially when we feel stressed, threatened, or insecure.
 Often in those moments, our natural reaction is to focus on ourselves and make sure that we’re safe instead of paying attention to other people’s needs and supporting them.
 But disconnecting from others can actually exacerbate our stress.

 This exercise helps free you from that downward spiral.
 It asks you to think about the people you turn to when you’re distressed and recall times when you’ve felt comforted by them.
 Research suggests that increasing momentary feelings of comfort by thinking about supportive relationships can make us more trusting, compassionate, and helpful toward others in general.

 A great deal of research points to the importance of “attachment security,” a state that involves feelings of trust and comfort.
 When we feel safe and secure, our energy can be more easily directed toward caring for others.
 Reflecting on the people in our life who love and support us can increase our feelings of security and also remind us of the kinds of qualities we want to embody when supporting others—thereby making us more likely to respond compassionately when we encounter someone in need.

 Mikulincer, M., Shaver, P. R., Gillath, O., & Nitzberg, R. A. (2005).
 Attachment, caregiving, and altruism: Boosting attachment security increases compassion and helping.
 Journal of Personality and Social Psychology, 84(2), 377-389.